What Is Credit Protection? 4 Options (and How To Choose)

 Share this:

+Your credit score is one of your most valuable financial assets.
 A significant drop in your credit score can impact your ability to get loans, find rental accommodations or buy real estate, or land a job.
 A poor credit history can even increase the interest rates on your insurance policies and cause utility companies to request a deposit on services.

 What Is Credit Protection?
 What Does It Do?

-What Are the 4 Main Types of Credit Protection?
+The 4 Main Types of Credit Protection

 1. Credit monitoring and alerts